cdoublev/css/doc/value-definition.md

   - a specification is partially or entirely superseded by one or more specifications
   - a definition is duplicated instead of linking to a definition from an authoritative specification
-  - a definition only includes new values allowed in the definition from the authoritative specification
+  - a definition only includes new values accepted in the definition from the authoritative specification

 The following processing steps are applied to work around these problems: